nie7321/laravel-dt-talk/laravel-datatables.md

 ^ I should mention DataTables.net Editor.
 It's a paid first-party addon that lets you add/update/delete rows in tables.
 It's got a whole AJAX protocol for submitting & dealing with validation errors.
 Licensing is per-dev (across all the apps you want) @ US$120 per head (one time).

 ^ The Laravel datatables package supports doing server-side stuff for it, but I have yet to try it out.

 ---

+# Testing
+- Use Laravel Dusk
+- Doing a bog-standard phpunit test for the controller(s) is painful

+^ The table is very interactive and it does a lot of stuff on the client & server side.
+I really recommend a functional testing tool, like Laravel Dusk, for your tests here.

+^ I do have a helper for doing controller tests, but it's not great.

+---